Much has changed in business and marketing trends over the past year, but lead generation continues to remain important.

 Many business owners actually prioritize leads over sales, as they believe that lifetime value is a more important key performance indicator (KPI) than one or two short-term sales.
 Revenue is important, but building a relationship based on trust with a consumer is more beneficial, in terms of long-term growth.
 Getting these users to fall in love with your brand over your competitors can spur them to refer your business to others.
 Not only that, it can obviously drive them to buy more from you in both the short and long-term, rather than simply a one-off.

 But it takes a lot of work to warm up a cold lead.
 Nurturing with valuable information and opening a direct line of communication can help facilitate the process.
-It’s believed that the more a company provides value to and educates a consumer, the more likely they are to buy a product or service offered (as this graphic from Due shows).
+It's believed that the more a company provides value to and educates a consumer, the more likely they are to buy a product or service offered.

 It all starts with simplicity, because a confused mind never buys.
 The user journey in your sales funnel should only include a few steps, and should be as simple as possible, to prevent against potentially dropping out of the funnel, or fracturing the relationship.